 Local dimming is not supported on this monitor.
 The above video is for reference only.

-Unfortunately, the EW2870U can't get very bright.
+Unfortunately, the BenQ EW2870U can't get very bright.
 While this can still deliver a decent experience when playing PC games in HDR that are mastered for lower brightness levels, it still falls short of the minimum DisplayHDR 400 requirements.
-It is far too dim to show off the creator's intent when watching movies in HDR.
+It's far too dim to show off the creator's intent when watching movies in HDR.

-Decent gray uniformity overall.
-There is above-average variation in the overall gray, but there is only slight dirty screen effect near the center, which shouldn't be too noticeable when browsing the web or streaming sports.
+The BenQ has decent gray uniformity overall.
+There's above-average variation in the overall gray, but there's only a slight dirty screen effect near the center, which shouldn't be too noticeable when browsing the web or streaming sports.

 In near-dark scenes, the uniformity improves, but is still worse than average.
-There is very little dirty screen effect, which is good.
+There's very little dirty screen effect, which is good.

-Disappointing black uniformity.
-There is noticeable edge bleed around the edges of the monitor.
+The BenQ has a disappointing black uniformity.
+There's a noticeable edge bleed around the edges of the monitor.
 There are significant uniformity issues throughout the screen, and these are noticeable in some content.

 You can download our ICC profile calibration here.
 This is provided for reference only and should not be used, as the calibration values vary per individual unit even for the same model due to manufacturing tolerances.

 The BenQ EW2870U has an excellent SDR color gamut.
 It covers nearly all of the s.RGB color space, which is good, but the Adobe RGB coverage is limiting for professional photo and video editing (see our recommendations for the best monitors for photo editing).
 If you need a monitor with wider Adobe RGB coverage, check out the LG 32UL500-W.

 The BenQ EW2870U has a disappointing HDR color gamut.
-There is very little difference in the gamut between HDR and SDR, so HDR content will not look as vibrant as it should.
+There's very little difference in the gamut between HDR and SDR, so HDR content won't look as vibrant as it should.

-The EL2870U has bad HDR color volume.
-It is limited by the HDR color gamut, the disappointing HDR peak brightness, and the contrast ratio.
-These results are much worse than the EW3270U.
+The BenQ EL2870U has bad HDR color volume.
+It's limited by the HDR color gamut, the disappointing HDR peak brightness, and the contrast ratio.
+These results are much worse than the BenQ EW3270U.